theunissenlab/BioSoundTutorial/README.md

 The BioSound object is in theunissenlab/soundsig.
 You can also pip install soundsig.

 The 5 Jupyter tutorials contain additional information on the methodology.

+## Running in Google colab (work in progress)

+The [tutorial can be run in colab](colab.research.google.com/github/theunissenlab/BioSoundTutorial/blob/master/BioSound_Tutorial_Colab.ipynb).
+This notebook will clone this repository for the necessary data files.